-It is likely that the Company and its parent companies will require additional funding to repay debt maturing after 2006.
-The Company has been advised that its parent companies are working with their financial advisors to address such funding requirements.
+It is likely that Charter and the Company will require additional funding to repay debt maturing after 2006.
+The Company has been advised that Charter is working with its financial advisors to address such funding requirements.
 However, there can be no assurance that such funding will be available.
-Although Mr. Allen and his affiliates have purchased equity from the parent companies in the past, Mr. Allen and his affiliates are not obligated to purchase equity from, contribute to or loan funds to the Company or its parent companies in the future.
+Although Mr. Allen and his affiliates have purchased equity from Charter and Charter Holdco in the past, Mr. Allen and his affiliates are not obligated to purchase equity from, contribute to or loan funds to Charter, Charter Holdco or the Company in the future.